 *The Certificate program is only an option for an applicant who has completed an Associate in Applied Science.

 The certificate and associate degree programs will articulate to many state and national universities as transferable university level courses.
-Students interested in earning a Bachelor's (BAS) Degree in Medical Laboratory Science can learn more about PC's innovative partnership with Arizona State University, or may qualify for a tuition stipend of $1,000 per quarter through DeVry University.
+Students interested in earning a Bachelor's (BAS) Degree in Medical Laboratory Science can learn more about PC's innovative partnership with Arizona State University.
 See the MLS University Transfer page for more information on these options.

 The program provides education and training for employment in various medical and bioscience laboratories.
 National certification as a Medical Laboratory Technician is currently required by most employers.